Russell-Waterhouse/blog/content/post/trends.md

 - I found Java Concurrency in Practice and read as much of it as I could.

-This is where two things happened in sequence: First, my code got better, and my job got easier, then my code got worse, and my job got harder.
+This is where two things happened in sequence: First, my code got better, and my job got easier.

+Then my code got worse, and my job got harder.

+The first part of that is easy to understand and explain.
+I was gaining experience and had a framework for organizing my code.
+From no experience and no organizing framework to some experience with some organization, of course things got better.

 At the time, I still had so much left to learn that I didn't question the second part of that.
 Why, as a project neared its initial release, did adding